Infinite-Impact-Insights/kig.re/jekyll/v2/_posts/2020-03-21-building-intellij-bazel-plugin.md

 #### Compatibility Notes

-For information on which IntelliJ IDEs are compatible with the Bazel Plugin, please see [this chart](https://ij.bazel.build/docs/bazel-support.html).
+For information on which IntelliJ IDEs are compatible with the Bazel Plugin, please see the following diagram, borrowed from the [IntelliJ Bazel Support Page](https://ij.bazel.build/docs/bazel-support.html):

+{% lightbox_image {
+  "url" : "bazel/bazel-support.png",
+  "title": "IntelliJ Bazel Compatibility Chart", "group":"IDE" } %}

 * There are some issues with the marketplace plugin version when used with the latest IDEA version.
 This is when you might need to build it from the sources, as described below.

 * Even if you build the plugin from sources, it will NOT be compatible with the EAP (pre-release) version of IDEA.

 #### Installing the Plugin